dfinity/ic-js/HACKING.md

 The files of the [candid](./candid) folders are shared across packages.
 Their architectur is the following:

-a. `something.did`: the candid definition
+- `something.did`: the candid definition
-b. `something.d.ts`: the typescript definition for the types and service of the did files (1)
+- `something.d.ts`: the typescript definition for the types and service of the did files (1)
-c. `something.idl.js`: the factory js file (1)
+- `something.idl.js`: the factory js file (1)
-d. `something.idl.d.ts`: the typescript definition of the above factory file
+- `something.idl.d.ts`: the typescript definition of the above factory file
-e. `something.certified.idl.js`: the factory js file for the certified calls (1)
+- `something.certified.idl.js`: the factory js file for the certified calls (1)
-f. `something.certified.idl.d.ts`: the typescript definition of the above factory file
+- `something.certified.idl.d.ts`: the typescript definition of the above factory file

 (1) auto-generated with [didc](https://github.com/dfinity/candid)